CloudNet-v2/v2-notifysystem/readme.md

 # Notify System | The Cloud Network Environment Technology 2 Notify System
 ![Image of CloudNet](https://cdn.discordapp.com/attachments/325383142464552972/354670548292206594/CloudNet.png)

 This is the Notify System for CloudNet 2.2.0

-For general information about CloudNet go to [spigotmc.org](https://www.spigotmc.org/resources/cloudnet-the-cloud-network-environment-technology.42059/).

-### Requirements

- * Java 8
- * Linux/Windows server with a minimum of 2GB DDR3 Memory and 2 vCores
- * CloudNet 2.2.0

- **The use of Linux containers (LXC) or OpenVZ containers (OVZ) is discouraged.
-There are many issues with their stability.**
-Use of KVM virtualization or dedicated servers is recommended.

  ### Support